-The Building Commission urges building owners and managers to review the fire safety of existing buildings to confirm that previous building work has not left building occupants vulnerable in the event of a fire.
+Building and Energy urges building owners and managers to review the fire safety of existing buildings to confirm that previous building work has not left building occupants vulnerable in the event of a fire.

 An appropriately qualified registered building surveyor, with relevant knowledge of the BCA, can coordinate a fire safety assessment of the existing building.
-Complex buildings with fire safety performance solutions, and older highrise buildings that may have had a number of ad hoc alterations throughout its life, may also require review by a suitably qualified fire safety engineer.
+Complex buildings with fire safety performance solutions, and older high-rise buildings that may have had a number of ad hoc alterations throughout their lives, may also require review by a suitably qualified fire safety engineer.

-Table 2: Factors to consider towards a fire emergency plan Floor plan and evacuation diagrams Floor plans, indicating the position of emergency stairs, exits, emergency equipment and general instructions for occupants, should be prominently displayed in each floor level or area.
-Each floor plan should also indicate the primary assembly area and evacuation routes.
-Awareness raising The owner, or building management body, should clearly communicate the building's evacuation procedures to the occupants.
-This could include providing relevant information in meetings, through newsletters, flyers, and notices around the building.
-Fire evacuation drills Conducting regular emergency based exercises assists in raising familiarity with exit routes and identifying any improvements that can be implemented for evacuation.
-It may be useful to have an appointed fire marshal for the building, keeping a register and mobile phone contact for each occupier/owner of each individual unit in the building.
-This way everyone can be accounted for in an emergency evacuation.
-Not using lifts Lifts should not be used in the event of a fire, unless forming part of an approved performance solution for the building.
-Fire extinguisher training Apartment buildings should generally contain fire hose reels and/or portable fire extinguishers in common areas to allow occupants to undertake an initial attack on a fire.
-It is important to become familiar with where extinguishers are located and how to use them.
-However, if it is not possible or safe to extinguish a fire occupants should immediately evacuate the building to a place of safety.
-Not re-entering the building It is dangerous to re-enter a building in a fire.
-Occupants should only re-enter the building when the fire brigade advises that it is safe.
-Notifying others Only if it is safe to do so, notify: other occupants in the building that there is a fire and they need to evacuate; and the fire brigade by dialling triple zero (000).
-Being familiar with the fire alarm tone Different sounds may be heard in a unit or throughout the building such as doorbells, smoke alarms within individual units, ringtones, alarm clocks, alert tone from a building-wide fire alarm system, and alarm bell or alert tone from a security system.
-Occupants should be familiar with the sound of the alert tone for fire evacuation in the building.
+Table 2: Factors to consider towards a fire emergency plan oor plans, indicating the position of emergency stairs, exits, emergency equipment and eneral instructions for occupants, should be prominently displayed in each floor level or area. ach floor plan should also indicate the primary assembly area and evacuation routes. he owner, or building management body, should clearly communicate the building's vacuation procedures to the occupants.
+This could include providing relevant information in neetings, newsletters, flyers, and notices around the building. onducting regular emergency based exercises assists in raising familiarity with exit routes nd identifying any improvements that can be implemented for evacuation.
+It may be useful to ave an appointed fire marshal for the building, keeping a register and mobile phone contact or each occupier/owner of each individual unit in the building.
+This way everyone can be ccounted for in an emergency evacuation. fts should not be used in the event of a fire, unless forming part of an approved performance plution for the building. partment buildings should generally contain fire hose reels and/or portable fire extinguishers common areas to allow occupants to undertake an initial attack on a fire.
+It is important to ecome familiar with where extinguishers are located and how to use them.
+However, if it is not ossible or safe to extinguish a fire occupants should immediately evacuate the building to a ace of safety. is dangerous to re-enter a building in a fire.
+Occupants should only re-enter the building when he fire brigade advises that it is safe. nly if it is safe to do so, notify: other occupants in the building that there is a fire and they need to evacuate; and the fire brigade by dialling triple zero (000). ifferent sounds may be heard in a unit or throughout the building such as doorbells, smoke arms within individual units, ringtones, alarm clocks, alert tone from a building-wide fire alarm ystem, and alarm bell or alert tone from a security system.
+Occupants should be familiar with ceah/ieconeconeconeconeconeconeconeconeconecon